akataba/rl-repo/README.md

 ## Installation

-To install Relaqs:

-1. First install poetry with installation instructions [here](https://python-poetry.org/docs/)

-2. Then execute the command:

-        poetry install

-in the folder with the `pyproject.toml` file

-Ray installation:
+One may install in a number of ways.
+Either by manually installing the required packages, or by executing one of the commands below:

+### Required Packages:

         pip install -U "ray[rllib]"
         pip install torch
         conda install tensorboardX
         pip install tensorflow-probability

-Alternatively:
-* Use requirements.txt
+### Install with pip:
+`pip install -r requirements.txt

+### Install in a conda environment (verified on M1 Mac):
-* If using a conda environment `conda env create -n <ENVNAME> --file requirements.yml`
+If you are using a conda environment running `conda env create -n <ENVNAME> --file requirements.yml` will install packages using a combination of `pip` and `conda`.
+This is useful on M1 Macs where some packages aren't available through `pip`.